Yōkoku Station: History

 In 2016, the town of Hiji completed a major urban redevelopment project involving the station.
-The station was moved 100 metres to the east and a new station building was constructed, incorporated a waiting room, a community interaction area nad gallery as well as a footbridge which is available as a free passage to the street on the other side of the tracks.
+The station was moved 100 metres to the east and a new station building was constructed, incorporated a waiting room, a community interaction area and gallery as well as a footbridge which is available as a free passage to the street on the other side of the tracks.

 Passenger statistics

 In fiscal 2016, the station was used by an average of 810 passengers daily (boarding passengers only), and it ranked 189th among the busiest stations of JR Kyushu.